anair-it/openshift-plus/monitoring/grafana/README.md

 # Grafana
-Deploy custom Openshift compliant Grafana image and dashbaor and not using the stock version (which is old) from Openshift
+Deploy custom Openshift compliant Grafana image and dashboard and not using the stock version (which is old) from Openshift

 ## Configuration
 - Open _conf/defaults.ini_ and replace COMPANY and NAMESPACE as required